 Check the configuration of the default renderers, which can be a problem area.

-In particular the JSON renderer which can transverse the tree structure over multiple levels.
+In particular, the JSON renderer transverses the tree structure over multiple levels.

 For example, the request:

-could dump the whole repository in a JSON representation.
-This would cause significant server problems.
-For this reason Sling sets a limit on the number of maximum results.
-To limit the depth of the JSON rendering you can set the value for:
+could dump the whole repository in a JSON representation which can cause significant server problems.
+For this reason, Sling sets a limit on the number of maximum results.
+To limit the depth of the JSON rendering, set the value for the following:

 JSON Max results (

 in the configuration for the Apache Sling GET Servlet.
-When this limit is exceeded the rendering will be collapsed.
+When this limit is exceeded, the rendering is collapsed.
 The default value for Sling within AEM is

-As a preventive measure disable the other default renderers (HTML, plain text, XML).
-Again by configuring the Apache Sling GET Servlet.
+As a preventive measure, you should disable the other default renderers (HTML, plain text, XML).
+Again, by configuring the Apache Sling GET Servlet.

-Do not disable the JSON renderer, this is required for the normal operation of AEM.
+Do not disable the JSON renderer because it is required for the normal operation of AEM.